-- 1. Graduates of the specialisation Assyriology will have attained the following achievement levels: - 1.
+- a.
+The ability to formulate and discuss research questions concerning the interpretation of the Akkadian, Sumerian or Hittite language and scripts; - b.
+The ability to formulate and discuss research questions concerning the interpretation of Akkadian, Sumerian and Hittite texts and archaeological evidence; - c.
+The ability to formulate and discuss research questions concerning the history and archaeology of ancient Mesopotamia and / or Anatolia; - d.
+The ability to interpret the complex connections between Mesopotamia, Anatolia, and other ancient civilizations on the basis of primary and secondary sources. - 2.
+Graduates of the specialisation Classics will have attained the following achievement levels: - 1.
 Knowledge and understanding - a.
-Knowledge and understanding of the grammar, and an adequate reading level in the original script, of Akkadian, Sumerian or Hittite; - b.
-Knowledge of the cultural and historical context of the period in order to interpret these written sources: - c.
-Knowledge and understanding of methodologies which are both specific to the field and of a general historical nature. - 2.
-Applying knowledge and understanding - a.
-The ability to formulate and discuss research questions concerning the history of ancient Mesopotamia and/or Anatolia; - b.
-The ability to select and analyse primary sources relevant to a research question, and to use methodologies which are both specific to the field and of a general academic or historical nature. - 2.
-Graduates of the specialisation Classics will have attained the following achievement levels: - 1.
-Knowledge and understanding (varying in emphasis according to the special subject chosen) - a.
-Knowledge and understanding of the formal and linguistic aspects of Greek and Latin textual sources; - b.
-Knowledge and understanding of literary aspects of Greek and Latin textual sources; - c.
+Knowledge and understanding of the formal and linguistic aspects of ancient Greek and Latin texts: - b.
+Knowledge and understanding of literary, historical and cultural aspects of Greek and Latin texts; - c.
 Familiarity with scholarly approaches to the history of ancient Greece and Rome and / or ancient philosophy; - d.
-A diverse and well-balanced view of Greco-Roman antiquity on the basis of an integrated linguistic, literary, cultural-historical approach, and reflection on the relation between classical antiquity and later periods (in particular early modern Europe and the twenty-first century world). - 2.
-Applying knowledge and understanding - a.
-The ability to formulate and discuss research questions concerning the semantics and the communicative and persuasive functions of Greek and Latin texts; - b.
-The ability to formulate and discuss research questions concerning literary devices in Greek and Latin texts, and to assess their influence in a broader literary context; - c.
+A diverse and well-balanced view of Greco-Roman antiquity on the basis of an integrated linguistic, literary, cultural-historical approach, reflection on the connections between different ancient civilizations, and reflection on the relation between classical antiquity and later periods (in particular early modern Europe and the twenty-first century world).

+a.
+The ability to formulate and discuss research questions concerning the semantics and the communicative functions of Greek and Latin texts;

+- b.
+The ability to formulate and discuss research questions concerning literary devices in Greek and Latin texts, and to assess their functions in a broader literary context; - c.
 The ability to formulate and discuss research questions concerning the history of ancient Greece and Rome and / or ancient philosophy; - d.
-The ability to interpret the complex connections between classical antiquity and the modern world on the basis of primary and secondary sources. - 3.
-Graduates of the specialisation Egyptology will have attained the following achievement levels: - 1.
-Knowledge and understanding - a.
-Knowledge of Egyptian archaeology and cultural history;
+The ability to interpret the complex connections between classical antiquity and the modern world on the basis of primary and secondary sources.

+3. Graduates of the specialisation Egyptology will have attained the following achievement levels:

+1. Knowledge and understanding